bihut/microws3sd/README.md

 You can start to use it using the different services (check them in the file app.py).

-API description through Swagger tool is coming.
-It will be available in few days.
+API description through OpenAPI can be found in the file OpenAPpi-muSD.json.

 ## Microservices Implementation
 This implementation has been done using Docker and Kubernetes, specifically Minikube.